The Ring of the "Canossa Emperor"

 Ring Adelbero Henry IV Canossa

-When in August 1900 during a cathedral excavation in Speyer Cathedral the family graves of salians opened, turned out the tomb of Emperor Henry IV. – the one with his famous “went to Canossa” went down in history as one of the few tombs in Speyer Cathedral that had survived almost untouched since the Middle Ages.
+When in August 1900 during a cathedral excavation in Speyer Cathedral the family graves of salians opened, turned out the tomb of Emperor Henry IV. – who with his famous “went to Canossa“ went down in history – as one of the few graves in Speyer Cathedral that had survived the period since the Middle Ages almost untouched.

 in the grave Henry IV was found next to a gilded one grave crown, a pectoral cross made of gilded copper sheet, a hinged reliquary cross made of silver and the remains of various textiles and shoes on his hand, a valuable gold ring with a large blue sapphire and three pearls.

-The letters “ADELBERO EPS” were engraved on the band of the unusually elaborately designed ring.
-This could be an indication that the ring may be dem Bishop Adelbero III. from Metz heard.
+The letters “ADELBERO EPS” were engraved on the ring band of the unusually elaborately designed ring.
+This could be an indication that the ring may have been Bishop Adelbero III. from Metz heard.
 The fact that Henry IV wore this ring on his finger could also indicate that Henry insisted on the secular right to appoint bishops to their posts even after his death.

 Because it was precisely this right that was at stake from the year 1076 with the so-called investiture dispute between Emperor Henry IV and Pope Gregory VII.
 Heinrich wanted the law that had been in force since the Franks, that only secular rulers could appoint clergy to their offices, to be retained.
 Instead, Gregory was of the opinion that only the Church had this right.

-At the height of this dispute, the Pope imposed the so-called excommunication (or “Anathema“, an exclusion from the community of believers or from the church), which Heinrich was only able to escape again through his arduous journey to Canossa.
+At the height of this dispute, the Pope imposed on Henry the so-called excommunication (or “Anathema", an exclusion from the community of believers or from the church), which Henry was only able to escape through his arduous journey to Canossa.

 In the summer of 2019, it was therefore a very special pleasure for me to make a replica of this remarkable historical ring in almost 60 working hours, as it was created by the medieval goldsmith during the bishop's lifetime.

-Like the original, my replica consists of approx. 18 grams of 750 yellow gold with a 12-carat star sapphire in the middle and 3 cultured pearls.
-Of course, the true-to-original inscription “ADELBERO EPS” should not be missing on the ring.
+My replica is similar to the original and consists of approximately 18 grams of 750 yellow gold with a 12-carat star sapphire in the middle and 3 cultured pearls.
+The ring also features the inscription "ADELBERO EPS" which is true to the original.

 All gemstone and pearl settings, as well as the underlying arcade settings, were individually made by me according to the historical model.